vfarcy/My-lab/aboutmdwiki.md

 This is my lab, wich has been built using MDwiki.
 It is hosted on [GitHub pages](https://github.com/vfarcy/mdwiki) and features the magic Github's  `CNAME` functionality to redirect [http://lab.farcy.me](http://lab.farcy.me) here.

+Issues are used to track todos, bugs, feature requests, and more.
+You can [create an issue](https://github.com/vfarcy/mdwiki/issues/new) on Github.

 MDwiki is a CMS/Wiki __completely built in HTML5/Javascript and runs 100% on the client__.
 No special software installation or server side processing is required.
 Just upload the `mdwiki.html` shipped with MDwiki into the same directory as your markdown files and you are good to go!

 The latest stable version is available for free [here](https://github.com/Dynalon/mdwiki/releases).